mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

   Authentication API.
 * During the release process, you transfer identities and keys to physical Devices.
-* Upon the first authentication request for each Device, the Mender server authenticates it, and the Device gains access to all Mender APIs.
+* Upon the first authentication request for each Device, the Mender Server authenticates it, and the Device gains access to all Mender APIs.

 The sequence diagram below describes the API interactions between the user and